-?
-How will I neatly attach materials to your backboard?

-?
-What kind of glue or tape will I use?

 - ?
-How will the finished product look?

-- ?
-How will my backboard be constructed?

-- ?
-How will I make it both free standing and solid?

-?
-Will I purchase a ready-made board, or will I make something from wood or cardboard or other materials?

-?
-What colours will I use? (avoid neon - it's hard on judges' eyes!)
+How will I neatly attach materials to your backboard? - ?
+What kind of glue or tape will I use? - ?
+How will the finished product look? - ?
+How will my backboard be constructed? - ?
+How will I make it both freestanding and solid? - ?
+Will I purchase a ready-made board or print one professionally off? - ?
+What colours will I use? (avoid neon it's hard on judges' eyes!)